-- 2.10.a.
+2.10.a.
 Faculty members must complete the annual ACGME Faculty Survey.
+(Core)

-(Core) - 2.10.b.
-The pediatric radiology faculty must have a minimum of two FTE core faculty members, which must include the program director and at least one other full-time, ABR- or AOBR-certified pediatric radiologist.
-(Core) - 2.11.
-Program Coordinator
+2.10.b.
+The nuclear radiology faculty must have a minimum of two FTE core faculty members, which must include the program director and at least one other FTE faculty member who is ABR-certified in nuclear radiology or ABNM-/AOBNM-certified in nuclear medicine. ^(Core)

-There must be a program coordinator.
-(Core) - 2.11.a.
-The program coordinator must be provided with dedicated time and support adequate for administration of the program based upon its size and configuration.
-(Core) - 2.11.b.
-At a minimum, the program coordinator must be provided with the dedicated time and support specified below for administration of the program as follows: (Core)
+2.11.
+Program Coordinator There must be a program coordinator. ^(Core)

+- 2.11.a.
+The program coordinator must be provided with dedicated time and support adequate for administration of the program based upon its size and configuration. ^(Core) - 2.11.b.
+At a minimum, the program coordinator must be provided with the dedicated time and support specified below for administration of the program as follows: ^(Core)